MicrosoftDocs/azure-databases-docs/articles/cosmos-db/vs-code-ext.md

 ### Intuitive Data Management
 Manage your databases effortlessly:
-- **Create and Drop Databases/Collections**: No need to switch tools—create or delete databases and collections right in VS Code.
+- **Create and Drop Databases/Collections**: No need to switch tools—create or delete databases and collections right in VS Code just by right-clicking on your account in the resource panel.
 - **Real-time Document Editing**: Add, view, edit, and delete documents instantly, with changes reflected in real-time.

     > [!TIP]